 But in spite of this understanding, you still grapple with clarity in writing.
 What could be wrong, and how could you solve the problem?

 Everything lies in the above theory, the writer’s guide.
-Let’s quickly look into three cardinal words of it to analyze the error and how to correct it —without breaking a sweat.
+Let’s quickly look into three cardinal words of it to analyze the error and how to correct your writing — without breaking a sweat.

 Also Check: Grammary Review 2019 (Free vs Premium)